 Also, the training costs of staff and employees must be taken into account.
 As an essential part of this exercise, you can even perform a measure of due diligence for risk assessment of how your integration approach has impacted the organization’s human capital perspective.

-In today’s world data is currency, so its security is paramount.
+In today’s world, data is currency, so its security is paramount.
 Whatever the industry, companies are always looking for solutions with inherent security mechanisms.
-Private VPNs, HTTPS, advanced authentication tools, secure file transfers, and role-based access mechanisms, are much sought after.
+Private VPNs, HTTPS, advanced authentication tools, secure file transfers, and role-based access mechanisms are much sought after.
+Additionally, ISO 27001 certification is also preferred.

 Additionally, your security concerns are also related to how highly regulated your industry is.
 It means taking into account any compliance, regulatory, and GDPR considerations.

-Every business is unique and so are its integration requirements.
-Having an integration solution addressing all of them is like the icing on the cake.
-Flexible customizations, control over what information is passed between systems and how incoming information is interpreted, covering unique business cases, and highly specialized integration scenarios, all must be looked out for while choosing a solution.
+Every business is unique, and so are its integration requirements.
+Having an integration solution that addresses all of them is like icing on the cake.
+Flexible customizations, control over what information is passed between systems and how incoming information is interpreted, covering unique business cases and highly specialized integration scenarios all must be looked out for while choosing a solution.

 So it makes sense to spend a little time thinking about how you can incorporate some best practices in your B2B integration effort.